 I require a 24-hour notice to cancel all sessions.
 Please be sure to contact me if you will not be able to make your scheduled appointment in order to avoid being charged for the session.

-How long do people generally work with a Coach?
+How long do people generally work with a life coach?

 To experience the full effectiveness of a coaching engagement, I suggest clients make an initial three-month commitment.
 At the end of the three months, we will evaluate progress and discuss options for continued coaching.